Cldwlkn13/trumps/README.md

     - When the user clicks the element
     - Then the game-start card is shown

-* Restart buttons are available in the header bar, central console and on the match winner alert.
+* Restart buttons are available in the [header bar](readme-files/us010-1.JPG), [central console](readme-files/us010-2.JPG) and on the match winner alert.
+* When one of these is clicked the gamestart card is shown.
+Can be verified in game.

 **Bugs**
 - Animated arrows do not always appear justified to the centre of the parent div on the Winner Alert.
 (Not fixed)
 - User clicks restart during gameplay, if gameplay-engine running then alerts do not hide before next game.
 (Fixed with refactor of restart flow)
 - Popup alerts changing content.
 (Fixed with refactor, hiding existing alert immediately before showing next)
 - Offscreen float of Player 2 Card Name appears even when div is visible (not desired).
 (Not fixed but can be recified with a manual scroll)
+- Occasionally on personal mobile device, gamecard images don't render.
+Cannot replicate in dev env though.
+(Not fixed)

 ## Deployment